FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/scale-deployment.md

 ## SecureTransport Edge automatic discovering mechanism

-For better understanding of the automatic discovering of Edges, you can observe that same high-level diagram of the Streaming setup, discussed in the <a href="../deployment-topology" class="MCXref xref">Deployment topology</a> topic.
+For better understanding of the automatic discovering of Edges, you can observe that same high-level diagram of the Streaming setup, discussed in the [Deployment topology](../deployment-topology) topic.

 ![](/Images/SecureTransport/streaming-protocol.png)